 How do you get an A* in your A-levels?
 Well, the best way to find out is to ask people who've done just that.

-We caught up with members of The Student Room who sat A-level exams last year and walked out with at least one A* grade.
+We caught up with members of The Student Room who have already sat their A-level exams and walked out with at least one A* grade.
 And they told us how they did it.

 So, read on for a monster guide to maxing your revision.
 There are tips here from those who've aced maths and the sciences and those who've got top grades in English, history and other essay subjects.

 Dip in and take what feels useful.
-And don't forget to add your own tips to our A* students share revision tips thread.
 Good luck in your exams!